 2. Assessing prior learning to increase active learning

-By introducing the material ahead of time, students arrive in class already familiar with the concepts and terminology.
+By using adaptive learning courseware to introduce material prior to class meetings, students arrive already familiar with the concepts and terminology.

 Instructors in the pilot started lecturing more concisely, often bringing their lecture time down from one hour to 20 minutes.
 That allowed faculty to use more scheduled class time for activities that engaged students in active learning during class meetings.